aheschl1/pillar/README.md

 # Testing

-Running `cargo test` will launch tests, saving
+Running `cargo test` will launch tests, saving logs to `./test_output/{timestamp}/output.log`.

+Expect some errors from logging.
+This does not indicate test failure.

 The flow can be rougly seen in the following image.